Careers in Chemistry

 - Approximately 1/3 of UST Chemistry graduates go to medical or professional schools to pursue degrees in medicine, dentistry, pharmacy, law at the University of Minnesota, Loyola, Creighton University, and the University of Wisconsin among others.

-- Approximately 1/3 of UST Chemistry gradutes are empolyed immediately after graduation with their batchelors degree.
+- Approximately 1/3 of UST Chemistry graduates are employed immediately after graduation with their bachelors degree.
 These students work in a great variety of industries around the region and beyond.